SchmidtDSE/montreal-protocol/doc/qubectalk.md

 ```
 set manufacture to 350000 mt during year 1
-change sales by +5 % / year during years beginning to 6
+change sales by +5 % each year during years beginning to 6
-change import by +3 % / year during years 6 to onwards
+change import by +3 % each year during years 6 to onwards
 ```

 Note that, if not specifying a year, a statement will apply across the entire timeseries.
 If no stream is specified, a statement will apply proportionally across sub-streams.
 For example, in the case of sales, changes apply proportionally across domestic manufacturing and imports.